 Fixed-term contracts.
-Contracts that are in force for a pre-established period are set according to the employer's temporary needs, which must be specified in the contract, and expire at the end of the agreed term unless they are renewed.
+Term contracts are in force for a pre-established period set according to the employer's temporary needs, which must be specified in the contract, and expire at the end of the agreed term unless they are renewed.
 Fixed-term contracts cannot be renewed more than three times, have a maximum duration of two years, and are only allowed under specific legal requirements;

-Unfixed-term contracts.
-Contracts that are not subject to a pre-established period but expire after the completion of the employer's project or when the reason for which the employee was hired ceases to exist; unfixed-term contracts have a maximum duration of four years.
+Unfixed term (permanent) contracts.
+Permanent contracts are not subject to a pre-established period, but expire after the completion of the employer's project or when the reason for which the employee was hired ceases to exist; unfixed-term contracts have a maximum duration of four years.
 They may only be used to satisfy the employer's temporary needs; and

 Temporary employment contracts.
-Contracts with temporary work agencies which hire the employee to subsequently second him or her to the user company.
+Temporary employment contracts are contracts with temporary work agencies which hire employees to subsequently second them to the user company.
 Temporary employment contracts may only be used to satisfy the employer's temporary needs and be renewed up to a maximum of two years.